Romance (prose fiction): Definition

 As noted above a relationship exists between romance and "fantasy", something which arises in particular because of the relationship between this type of novel and medieval chivalric romances.

 The most common fantasy world is one based on medieval Europe, and has been since William Morris used it in his early fantasy works, such as The Well at the World's End. and particularly since the 1954 publication of J.R.R.
 Tolkien's The Lord of the Rings.
 Such a world is often called "pseudo-medieval"—particularly when the writer has snatched up random elements from the era, which covered a thousand years and a continent, and thrown them together without consideration for their compatibility, or even introduced ideas not so much based on the medieval era as on romanticized views of it.
 When these worlds are copied not so much from history as from other fantasy works, there is a heavy tendency to uniformity and lack of realism.
 The full width and breadth of the medieval era is seldom drawn upon.
 Governments, for instance, tend to be uncompromisingly feudal-based, or evil empires or oligarchies, usually corrupt, while there was far more variety of rule in the actual Middle Ages.
 Fantasy worlds also tend to be economically medieval, and disproportionately pastoral.

+Origins

+Early romance

+The Epic of Gilgamesh may be considered a romance by some definitions.
+Gardner and Maier define Sîn-lēqi-unninni's version (13th–10th centuries BCE) as a romance, centered around a heroic quest (perilous journey, preliminary minor battles, a crucial conflict, a tragic turn, then the exaltation of the hero).